We help you choose between these two wearable giants

 Sleep

-From a presentation side of things, Fitbit has the edge here.
-It neatly and simply presents the components of your sleep in a way that most should be able to understand it.
-Whether that’s sleep stages or additional sleep scores available via Fitbit Premium.
-What's more, it offers more insights than Amazfit on the tracked data.
+From a presentation standpoint, Fitbit has the edge here.
+It neatly and simply presents the components of your sleep in a way that most should be able to understand.
+Whether that’s sleep stages or additional sleep scores available via Google Health Premium.

-Amazfit certainly doesn’t shirk its responsibilities as far as offering sleep breakdowns and sleep quality analysis – and you still get that single-number sleep score.
-It's trialing out new features like breathing quality analysis similar to Fitbit.
-We were also impressed by the accuracy, but Fitbit is years ahead in the data and algorithms – and that does shine through.
+Amazfit certainly doesn’t shirk its responsibilities as far as offering sleep breakdowns and sleep quality analysis—and you still get that single-number sleep score.
+The latest algorithm update has significantly improved accuracy, but Fitbit is still just a bit ahead in the data and accuracy—and that does shine through.

 Stress and recovery